The Babe: Plot

 By 1934, Ruth's career is well on the decline.
 He wants to pursue his post-career ambition of managing a baseball team, but Yankees owner Colonel Jacob Ruppert decides to release him instead.
 Under the promise of becoming a manager, Ruth signs with the Boston Braves, but his presence on the team is more comedic than anything else.
 Before a game against the Pittsburgh Pirates, Ruth overhears the Boston owners saying he's only good for drawing a gate.
 He responds by hitting three home runs in the game—then dramatically shuns the owner's proffered handshake of congratulations and drops his Braves cap on the ground, indicating that he is quitting the team.

 The film ends with Ruth broken, trudging alone through the entrance tunnel.
-He is confronted by John, now a grown man, who tell Ruth that he is still his hero and returns the signed ball that Ruth gifted him during his hospital visit when Johnny was sick.
+He is confronted by Johnny, now a grown man, who tells Ruth that he is still his hero and returns the signed ball that Ruth gifted him during his hospital visit when Johnny was sick.
 Ruth remarks, "I'm gone, Johnny.
-I'm solid gone" and begins to leave, but Johnny calls after him "You're the best... you're the best there's ever been!"
+I'm gone" and begins to leave, but Johnny calls after him "You're the best... you're the best there's ever been!"